geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

 ==========================

-This tutorial introduces GeoServer OAuth2 support and walks through the process of setting up authentication aganist an OAuth2 provider.
+This tutorial introduces GeoServer OAuth2 support and walks through the process of setting up authentication against an OAuth2 provider.
 It is recommended that the :ref:`security_auth_chain` section be read before proceeding.

 OAuth2 Protocol and GeoServer OAuth2 core module